arcones/raspberryPi-POCs/matrix-keyboard/README.md

 Following table is a proposal of how to connect the jumper wires from the matrix keyboard to the raspberryPi.

-As in code I have used BCM pin codes, implementation should work in any rasberryPi model.
+As in code I have used BCM pin codes, implementation should work in almost any rasberryPi model.

 You can execute wiringPi's function `gpio readall` in your raspberryPi terminal to check where your GPIO board has the BCM pins used.